 - CROWD-PLEASER - This award goes to the team that best incorporates color, texture, and taste for a true crowd-pleaser.

 - LIVELY LOCAL - This award goes to the team that best highlights Vermont foods.

 - MISE EN PLACE - "Everything in its place", this award goes to the team that shows exemplary teamwork, order, and professionalism.

 The following criteria will be used to evaluate teams:

-Execution: Clean & presentable uniforms including hard-soled shoes, hats & aprons and safe food handling practices
+- EXECUTION — Clean and presentable team outfits, including hard-soled shoes, hats, aprons, and safe food handling practices

-Local: Recipe highlights local, seasonal products (only for the Lively Local Award)
+- LOCAL — Recipe is tasty and highlights local, seasonal products (only for the Lively Local Award)